coolaj86/rrecurjs/SCENARIO.md

 Afterwards example.com has to adjust the time back to its own timezone and, finally, into UTC so that it can be searched in the database.

-The occurences of Fred's schedule will be:
+The occurrences of Fred's schedule will be:

 What a day!